metadatacenter/cedar-terminology-server/README.md

 A wrapper for the BioPortal API that simplifies the access to BioPortal ontologies and value sets from CEDAR tools.

-This project is implemented in Java using [Play Framework](http://www.playframework.com/).
+This project is implemented in Java using Dropwizard.

-The multimodule structure of this project is based on the template [play-cedar-service](https://github.com/metadatacenter/play-cedar-service), which allows the use Maven with the Play Framework.

 The project contains two subdirectories:

 - cedar-terminology-server-core: Core server functionality
-- cedar-terminology-server-play: Play-based interface to server
+- cedar-terminology-server-application: Dropwizard-based interface to server

 ## Versions

 * Java: 1.8
-* Play Framework: 2.3.8

 ## Getting started